jayimillena/jays-address-seeder/README.md

 jays-philippines-locations-seeder - contains the tables of region, province, street and barangay in the Phllippines

-// include the files on their respected folders
+Include the files on their respected folders

-// create schema or database
+Create schema or database

-// If you have existing database proceed to the next comment
+If you have existing database proceed to the next comment

-// do migrate
+Do migrate

 $ php artisan migrate

-// seed the database
+Seed the database

 $ php artisan db:seed